YogSing/Azure-Resume-Site/README.md

 ## A Step-by-step guide to this project.

+## Prerequisites

+1. **Install Azure Extensions**:
+   - Install the Azure Functions, Storage extension in Visual Studio Code.

+2. **Sign In to Azure**:
+   - Sign in to your Azure account in Visual Studio Code

+3. **Azure CLI**:
+   - Download the latest version of Azure CLI

+4. **GitHub**:
+   - Setup GitHub Account
+   - Setup SSH Key
+   - Create a New Repo

 # Frontend
 - The frontend folder contains `HTML,CSS,and Javascript` files to run the frontend of the resume site.
 - main.js contains JavaScript code to fetch the visit count from API and display it on the Webpage.